NixOS/rfcs/rfcs/0046-platform-support-tiers.md

 Define the expetations of maintenance for specific packages; consider the notion of platform-specific maintenance.

+Define the preferences about the amount of time to wait for Tier-2 platform fixes in various situations, and about interim resolution in case of failure (keep old version on one platform, mark as broken, something else).

 # Appendix A. Non-normative description of platforms in November 2019

 We currently have a relatively steady state, so the tiers for each platform do